Aligning Business Strategy: How to Create a Workspace That Helps your Business Goals

 Because physical workspace can act as a central gathering point for collaboration and connection, ensuring alignment between your business strategy and workspace decision-making helps ensure the best possible outcomes.

-How to align workspace with business strategy
+How to align workspace to business strategy

 1.)
 Review your business strategy, mission and goals